lithops-cloud/lithops/docs/data_processing.md

 # Using Lithops to process data from a Cloud Object Storage service and public URLs

 Lithops has built-in logic for processing data objects from public URLs and object storage services.
-When you write in the parameters of a function the parameter name: **obj**, you are telling to Lithops that you want to process objects located in IBM Cloud Object Storage service.
+When you write in the parameters of a function the parameter name: **obj**, you are telling to Lithops that you want to process objects located in an object storage service.
 In contrast, when you write in the parameters of a function the parameter name: **url**, you are telling to Lithops that you want to process data from publicly accessible URLs.

 Additionally, the built-in data-processing logic integrates a **data partitioner** system that allows to automatically split the dataset in smallest chunks.
-Splitting a file into smaller chunks permit to leverage the parallelism provided by IBM Cloud Functions or Knative to process the data.
+Splitting a file into smaller chunks permit to leverage the parallelism provided by the compute backends to process the data.
 We designed the partitioner within the `map()` and `map_reduce()` API calls, an it is configurable by specifying the *size of the chunk*, or the *number of chunks* to split each file.
 The current implementation of the data partitioner supports to split files that contain multiple lines (or rows) ended by '\n', for example, a .txt book or a common .csv file among others.
 More data-types will be supported in future releases.

 ## Processing data from a Cloud Object Storage service